A Policy Gradient Primal-Dual Algorithm for Constrained MDPs with Uniform PAC Guarantees: Conclusion

 \section{Conclusion}

 \looseness=-1 We introduced \proposal, the first primal-dual RL algorithm for online CMDPs with Uniform-PAC guarantees. \proposal ensures simultaneous convergence to optimal policies, sublinear regret, and polynomial sample complexity for any target accuracy.
-Our key techniques for achieving Uniform-PAC include: $(\mathrm{i})$ the regularized Lagrange function, $(\mathrm{ii})$ Uniform-PAC bonus, and $(\mathrm{iii})$ meticulous adjustment of the regularization coefficient and learning rate.
 In addition to the theoretical analysis, we empirically demonstrated that our algorithm successfully converges to optimal policies in a simple CMDP, whereas the existing primal-dual algorithm exhibits oscillatory behavior.

 \looseness=-1 \paragraph{Limitation and Future Work.} Although \proposal achieves Uniform-PAC, it may violate constraints during exploration.
 The development of a zero-violation algorithm is currently a significant topic in the study on online CMDP \citep{liu2021learning,bura2022dope,wei2021provably}.
 We defer the extension of our results to a zero-violation algorithm as part of our future work.